The Healthy Way to Go Keto and Avoid the Risky or Dangerous Side-Effects

 - Avocados are your best friend.
 You'll want to have avocado on everything, with every meal.

-For keto-friendly foods look for vegetables with the lowest net carbs such as:
+12 Keto-friendly vegetables with the lowest net carbs

 If you approach the plant-based keto diet as a finite or "micro" diet, which lasts for a month or so, and you know it's restrictive, Gerber explains, you can lose a healthy percent of your body weight and most of it as fat, and stay plant-based.
 When you get to the end of the time that you spend doing it, you will likely not have put the weight back on and you'll still have better muscle tone and a new baseline.
 She suggests cycling through shorts stints on keto rather than staying on it.